Call 24/7 For Immediate Help (281) 508-1352

 Impact of Alcoholism on Children

-According to the National Institute on Alcohol Abuse and Alcoholism, over 20 million people suffered from some sort of alcohol use disorder or alcoholism this past year.
-Adding the people who suffer from drug addiction brings the number to over 40 million people.
-It is estimated that the number of children exposed to alcoholism and drug addiction in their families...
+According to the National Institute on Alcohol Abuse and Alcoholism, over 20 million people are suffering from alcoholism over the past year.
+When you add people who suffer from drug addiction, the number rises to over 40 million people.
+Because of the overwhelming amount of adults dealing with addiction, it is estimated that the number of children exposed to alcoholism...

 Read more